Come Early Morning 2006 Starring Ashley Judd

-We were spending the holidays in Maui at a Kaanapali Beach Resort that has amazing Kaanapali waterfront rentals.
+We were spending the holidays in Maui at a Kaanapali Beach Resort that has an amazing waterfront resort called The Whaler Resort.
 Kaanapali is West Maui's most popular vacation destination and this premier resort on the leeward side of the island that spans the oceanfront along a three-mile long stretch of sandy beach did not disappoint.
 Our days were jam packed with all sorts of activities from hiking, to fishing, to snorkeling and site seeing all over the island.
 One evening after watching another fabulous sunset from our private lanai and then eating dinner at another great Maui restaurant, we decided we should just chill for the rest of the evening.
 Our Kaanapali rental condo boasted a large collection of CD's.
 I chose Come Early Morning which I had seen in the theater years ago when it was first released.
 I really enjoy Ashley Judd and it was gratifiying to see her in role that is worthy of her talent.
 The film left us with just the right amount of wondering about her past and hopeful for her future.
 Interestingly, it was a quietly powerful film that contrasted rather starkly with our surroundings and life style here on Maui.
 My girlfriend, who had never seen it, loved it.

 September 10, 2012